 Where can I go for more information and support?

 This website is full of useful information for children and their parents and information is organised by the age of the child.
 They have also launched a new section to support parents during lockdown.

 They have a wealth of resources to support parents and carers in having those difficult conversations with children and young people; including videos designed for different age groups to explain the risks.

 They also offer advice for parents/carers if they believe their child has sent a nude selfie by text or uploaded one to a website or social media (sextortion); advice for parents/carers about children and online gaming, and advice for parents/carers about online grooming

-The Children’s Society have published advice about keeping children safe online during lockdown.
+The Children’s Society have published advice about keeping children safe online during the restrictions.